Online registration takes place:

 Degree-seeking students are expected to register for coursework each term (except summer term or while on an approved LOA) to maintain eligibility for the degree.

-- Beginning the 9th week of the term, students are not permitted to Drop a course.
-The student must complete the course, negotiate/request an Incomplete, or request the instructor to grant a Withdraw Pass or Withdraw Fail (WP/WF – use Course Withdraw Form).
-No refund.
+Beginning the ninth week of the Fall and Spring terms, students are not permitted to drop a course.
+The student must complete the course, negotiate/request an Incomplete, or the instructor assigns a Withdraw Pass or Withdraw Fail (WP/WF).
+The course counts as an attempt.
+There is no refund.

 Leave of Absence

 Students who wish to continue in a degree program, but cannot study in a particular semester or year, must take a leave of absence with the approval of their academic advisor and the Graduate School.
 Students must complete a Leave of Absence Request form and present it to their program director and to the Graduate School for approval.
 While there is no minimum number of times a student may request a leave of absence, leaves do not extend the time required to complete degree requirements.